dcmjs-org/dicomweb-client/README.md

 ## Goal

-**This is work-in-progress and should not be used in clinical practice.**
+**This is work-in-progress and should not be used in clinical practice.
+Use at your own risk.**

 The main motivations for this project is:
 * Support for storing, quering, retrieving DICOM objects over the web using RESTful services STOW-RS, QIDO-RS and WADO-RS, respectively